local-toronto-php-groups/.github/profile/README.md

 I have been creating repos to do notes for specific meet-ups.
 It is handy to be able to edit something regardless of where I am or what device I am using.
 And, of course, our attendees are very used to GitHub.
 And, why not do PR's for contributions?

-I have a [YouTube playlist](https://www.youtube.com/playlist?list=PLXgN_ee2MsFKWqHgS-Pv3Vz515RRAjdLh) for our Groups, mainly uploading updates from time to time (latest one on [October 25, 2023](https://www.youtube.com/watch?v=A_MVtG_HCqw).
+I have a [YouTube playlist](https://www.youtube.com/playlist?list=PLXgN_ee2MsFKWqHgS-Pv3Vz515RRAjdLh) for our Groups, mainly uploading updates from time to time (latest one on [March 10, 2025](https://www.youtube.com/watch?v=Vbw3oz5NDZk).
 My video summary of our January 25, 2024 meet-up at Microsoft is at [https://github.com/local-toronto-php-groups/2024january25_meetup_gta-php](https://github.com/local-toronto-php-groups/2024january25_meetup_gta-php).

 My email is "bob.bloom@lasallesoftware.ca".